ntate6630/stream1_project/README.md

 The site was tested on the following browswers:

 - Internet explorer
-	- Appearance:
-		The site dispalyed correctly apart from a few aspects.
-The image behind the "Cooking Guide" logo text disappears when the site is viewed on screens above 1200px.
-		When the screen size is anything below 1200px the logo displays correctly but the search box loses its orange box.
-		The site functions as intended at all screen sizes from 320px and upwards.
 - Safari on Mac OSX
 - Safari on Mac OSX
 - Firefox Developer Edition